By Christine A. Bournias

 Toys.
 Lots and lots of toys.

 Purchasing fresh pet toys, including games, are helpful to fight boredom.
 Interactive, dispensing devices keep your dog occupied and entertained while they learn.
-Check out your Hotel’s retail bins in the lobby for something new to play with or chew on.
 There are many durable toys and long lasting chews that will keep your dog occupied for hours when they’re not at Camp.

 Even old toys can seem new if you switch things up.
 Rotate and replace toys in their toy bin or play the name game!
 Dog toys can do wonders to playtime excitement.